jonathanchu/git-toolbelt/README.md

 ### git cherry-pick-to

-Every been on a branch, just made a commit, but really want that commit available on other branches as well?
+Ever been on a branch, just made a commit, but really want that commit available on other branches as well?
 You can now cherry-pick this commit to any branch, staying on the current branch.
 (Given the change won't lead to a merge conflict.)